Ayut0/final-project-interview-scheduler-interview-scheduler-team2/README.md

   - Client - Schedule component

-    - List of interviews and interviewers available per day
+    - List of interviews and interviewers available per day done
     - Update the schedule in real time in case of:

       - Create an interview